FreeRCT/FreeRCT/README.rst

 -  **src/rcdgen** directory contains the source code of the *rcdgen* program, that builds RCD files from source (which are read by *freerct*).
 - **graphics/rcd** directory contains the source files of the RCD data files, except the graphics.
 - **graphics/sprites** directory contains all the graphics of the game.
+- **bin** directory contains the actual *freerct* executable along with some other files required to actually run the program.

 The *cmake/make* commands above will generate the *rcdgen* program, the rcd files and build the 'freerct' program in the src directory.

 Config file
 -----------

-Finally, you need a 'freerct.cfg' INI format file next to the 'freerct' program, containing the path to the font file you want to use.
+Finally, you need a 'freerct.cfg' INI format file next to the 'freerct' program in the **bin** directory, containing the path to the font file you want to use.
 It looks like

 ::